nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

-*(Insert screenshot here, point to the feedback and the account name)*
+*(Insert screenshot here, point to the feedback, and the account name)*

 <div markdown="block" class="alert alert-info">